 Google Analytics allows you to assign specific permissions to users who are using your Google Analytics account.
-This lets the account owner keep a tight grip on how people can access your website’s data and what they can do with it, whether it’s adding events or dashboards to assist with analytics analysis.
-This leads to the question: how do you add Google Analytics User Permissions and who should you be providing access to?
+This lets the account owner keep a tight grip on how people can access your website's data and what they can do with it, whether it's adding events or dashboards to assist with analytics analysis.
+This leads to the question: how do you add a user to your Google Analytics account and who should you be providing access to?
 Luckily this post will walk through how to add a user to your Google Analytics account and what the different permissions allow users to do with their Google Analytics access.

 The first step in the process is to sign into your Google Analytics account and choose the site that you want to grant access.
 Then you’ll click the Google Analytics Admin option in the bottom left-hand corner of the GA dashboard.

 You’ll notice that there are user management tabs under each column, which grants three different levels of access: Account, Property and View.

 1. Account access grants users the ability to add other users, websites as well as link AdWords and AdSense data.
 Someone with this level of access can see all the websites within your account and has the potential to either add or delete websites within your account level.
 This level of access is most commonly needed for consultants or agencies that are implementing broad changes in your account.

 2. Property access lets users access your GA tracking code, the retargeting code and specific settings on that specific website.
 You can set up integrations and tracking for different sites, link GA to your Google Adwords account, or a variety of other things.